cashcheck/restaurant-page/README.md

 A restaurant page created using javascript split into different modules (one module per page).
 Practice for using webpack as module bundler as well as a bit of NPM to install packages.
-Also learned how to use the .gitignore file in order to ignore node_modules which got pretty big.
+Also learned how to use the .gitignore file in order to ignore node_modules which got pretty big